NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 - this physics could be better done with PFASST
 - non-dimensionalize everything following @langtangen2016scaling
 - use a variable size time discretization algorithm, then base integration of those differences
+- Use dynamic parallelism to avoid the cpu having to launch the kernels
+- Use dynamic parallelism to even perform the coarse propagation

 #pagebreak()
+#set par(spacing: 1.15em)
 #bibliography(
   "bib.bib",
   // full: true,